Monica Taylor

 Dr. Monica Taylor

-Dr. Taylor worked to create a County Health Department from the ground up.
+Dr. Taylor spearheaded the effort to create a County Health Department from the ground up.
 The Delaware County Health Department was launched in April of 2022 with a mission to build healthy and thriving communities.
-The County’s new Health Department not only provides services to Delco residents, but it also works to improve planning and budget allocation to ensure that every community is receiving the resources it needs to be healthier and stronger.

-Safe and affordable housing is a priority of Dr. Taylor’s.
-She spearheaded the County’s Housing Continuum Coalition in January 2023.
-The coalition includes over 85 stakeholders, focused on helping unhoused residents, assisting residents with rapid rehousing (rental housing) and affordable home ownership.
+Safe and affordable housing is also a priority of Dr. Taylor’s.
+She collaborated with community partners to create the County’s Housing Continuum Coalition in January 2023.
+The coalition includes over 85 stakeholders, focused on helping unhoused residents, improving our rental housing infrastructure, and affordable home ownership.

-As a mother to three daughters, Dr. Taylor understands how critical maternal and child health are.
-She worked to form the Delaware County Maternal Health Coalition, managed through the County Health Department, which focuses on health disparities and reducing the morbidity rates for Black and Brown babies.
+As a mother to three daughters, Dr. Taylor understands the critical importance of maternal and child health.
+She worked to form the Delaware County Maternal Health Coalition, managed through the County Health Department, which focuses on health disparities and reducing the morbidity and mortality rates for birthing people in Delaware County.

-In September 2022, Dr. Taylor and District Attorney Jack Stollsteimer announced that Delaware County will receive $63 million in 18 annual payments to tackle the devastating opioid epidemic affecting Delaware County residents, their loved ones, and the community.
-Dr. Taylor worked to form an interdepartmental and interdisciplinary Task Force to provide recommendations to County Council for short-term and immediate uses, as well as long-term programming that can be supported by the new funding to reduce the number of people suffering with addiction and treats those battling addictions.
+Providing mental and behavioral supports and programming are a priority for Dr. Taylor.
+She has worked to form an interdepartmental and interdisciplinary Task Force to provide recommendations to County Council for short-term and immediate uses of the Opioid settlement funds, as well as long-term programming that can be supported by the new funding to reduce the number of people suffering with addiction and treats those battling addictions.

-Dr. Taylor is a professor and program director in the Kinesiology department at Temple University.
-In addition to her teaching, research, and administrative duties, Dr. Taylor is working on community outreach projects to educate high school students about potential future careers in the health care industry.
-She spearheaded a project called Early STEAM working in local Philadelphia elementary schools to introduce young students to Science, Technology, Engineering, Arts, and Math (STEAM).
+Dr. Taylor is a professor and graduate program director at Temple University.
+In addition to her teaching, research, and administrative duties, Dr. Taylor has worked on several community outreach projects to educate high school students about potential future careers in the health care industry.
+While at the University of the Sciences in Philadelphia she spearheaded a project called Early STEAM working in local Philadelphia elementary schools to introduce young students to Science, Technology, Engineering, Arts, and Math (STEAM).

 Community service is a core value of Dr. Taylor’s, and she demonstrates it by being involved in various projects, both small and large.
 She believes that improving our local community is a hands-on job.